Bad omen? Black cat runs onto field, delays MNF

 EAST RUTHERFORD, N.J. -- The Dallas Cowboys-New York Giants game Monday night was interrupted by a black cat just days after Halloween.

 Security and police watched as the cat meandered near the south end zone.
-Police and security eventually made their way toward the feline before it ran off the field and eventually into the tunnel.
+They made their way toward the feline before it eventually ran off the field and into the tunnel.

 If we didn't have @saquon, we should sign that cat!
 The cat was elusive! @Giants— Michael Strahan (@michaelstrahan) November 5, 2019